 Being able to answer these questions should give you a clear idea as to which academic path—a double major or a dual degree—is ultimately the best one for you to take!

 Still got questions about dual degrees or double majors?
-Then feel free to take a look at our in-depth guides to what a dual degree is (coming soon) and what a double major is (coming soon) to learn more about what to expect if you're pursuing one.
+Then feel free to take a look at our in-depth guides to what a dual degree is and what a double major is to learn more about what to expect if you're pursuing one.

 What's the process for double majoring?
-Get the rundown in our guide on how to double major in college (coming soon)!
+Get the rundown in our guide on how to double major in college!
+If you're thinking about adding a second major but aren't sure if you can handle the workload, you should also check out our guide to low-key college majors.

 Struggling to figure out what you want to study in college?
 Have no fear—our guide will help you choose the best major for you, one step at a time.